 Instructing new riders is a specialised skill and requires a formal qualification as an instructor.
-Instructors should know how to organise and respond to different types of riders.
+Instructing new nuers is a specialised skill and requires a formal qualification as an instructors should know how to organise and respond to different types of riders.

 Beginners can get confused and nervous which may cause horses to become agitated.
-They often have no natural instincts in how to communicate with or control horses and are likely to have difficulties translating instructions into actions, Instructors should know how to assess and help beginner riders understand the effect their behaviour has on the horse.
+They often have no natural instincts in how to communicate with or control horses and are likely orten nave no natural instincts in now to communicate with or control norses and are like to have difficulties translating instructions into actions.
+Instructors should know how to to nave officulties translating instructions into actions, instructors should know how to assess and help beginner riders understand the effect their behaviour has on the horse.
+Instructors should be qualified to teach riding-not just in horse husbandry or performance Instructors should be qualified to teach riding-not just in norse nusbandry or performance skills- and need a good understanding of communication, risk management, horse control, group control, an ability to teach skills in a natural sequence and use safe procedures for every step in riding and horse t special needs.
+Allowing how to hoe does not make a person competent to supervise of train new riders.
+Often experienced riders are not aware of their own poor habits or unsafe practices.

-Instructors should be qualified to teach riding-not just in horse husbandry or performance skills- and need a good understanding of communication, risk management, horse control, group control, an ability to teach skills in a natural sequence and use safe procedures for
+3.3 Supervisor and instructor competencies Supervisors and instructors for new and inexperienced riders need to understand their special needs.
+Knowing how to ride does not make a person competent to supervise or

-3.4 Fit for purpose horse
+Fit for purpose horse